 Ok so here's my story.
 With most little girls they are usually the typical "daddy's little girl" well in my case I was "grandpa's little girl".
-When my father left us I was a heart broken 6 year old that suddenly had to live with her mom, siblings and grandparents.
+When my father left us I was a heartbroken 6-year old that suddenly had to live with her mom, siblings, and grandparents.
 My grandpa was a retired SSG that became a farmer.
 So growing up I was always in the garden with him or working on one of the vehicles we had.
-My grandpa was my grandpa, father figure and best friend all in one.
-Where he was there a few steps away I was.
-He taught me to change a tire, oil and brakes on several vehicles by the time I was 12 years old.
+My grandpa was my grandpa, father figure, and best friend all in one.
+Where he was, there a few steps away I was.
+He taught me to change a tire, oil, and brakes on several vehicles by the time I was 12 years old.
 He taught me how to grow and cook all my own foods as well.
 Soon after I turned 12 he found out that his cancer came back worse than it was before it went into remission.
-Needless to say I was a heartbroken little girl to be losing her best friend so young.
+Needless to say, I was a heartbroken little girl to be losing her best friend so young.
 He ended up passing away exactly 3 months to the day after my 13th birthday November 27th, 2002.
-Losing him was the worst pain imaginable but what hurt more was nothing getting the chance to say goodbye because my mother thought it would ruin the image I had of him yet everyone else to include my siblings got to say goodbye.
+Losing him was the worst pain imaginable but what hurt more was not getting the chance to say goodbye because my mother thought it would ruin the image I had of him yet everyone else including my siblings got to say goodbye.
 I had planned everything out so that I could be with my grandpa to the point where I knew how long it would take the ambulance to get to my great grandma's house so that I couldn't be saved.
 I felt my chest where I could feel the strongest beat of my heart between my ribs and that was where I needed the knife to go to end the darkness and finally get the chance to see my best friend again.
-The day I had chosen that Dec to do it my great grandma was at some church meeting, my sister was at a friends house and I'm not sure where my little brother had gone but he wasn't supposed to be there at the time either.
+The day I had chosen that Dec to do it my great-grandma was at some church meeting, my sister was at a friend's house and I'm not sure where my little brother had gone but he wasn't supposed to be there at the time either.

 #ENDTHESTIGMA patch for those that share.